Pros and Cons of Living in Guatemala

 Expats, digital nomads and retirees living in Guatemala responded:

 "It's a beautiful country with great people and food.
-There is not good affordable education for children," explained one expat living in Guatemala.
+There is not good affordable education for children," said one in Guatemala.

 Get Quote